mwanji/sql-writer/README.md

 select().from(User.class).where().eq("id").from(Address.class).where().eq("street").sql(); // SELECT User.* FROM User INNER JOIN Address ON User.id = Address.user_id WHERE User.id = ?
 AND Address.street = ?
 ````

+In a bidirectional one-to-one relationship, the foreign key column is assumed to be on the owning table, ie. the one without a value for mappedBy in the OneToOne annotation.

 ## License

 sql-writer is copyright Moandji Ezana and licensed under the MIT License.

 ## TODO

+* Allow customisation of how column and table names are generated
 * Support alternative SQL syntaxes
 * Generate mappings for lightweight field-name safety
 * Support ManyToMany mappings